The Black Keys: Grammy Awards

 Note: At the 53rd Annual Grammy Awards (2011), Michael Carney was nominated and won the award for Best Recording Package, for Brothers.
 At the 55th Annual Grammy Awards (2013), Dan Auerbach was nominated and won the award for Producer of the Year, Non-Classical, for work including the band's El Camino.
-Auerbach has received three further nominations for the award in 2020, 2021 and 2023, which included work on music by The Black Keys on all occasions.
+Auerbach has received four further nominations for the award in 2020, 2021, 2023 and 2026, which included work on music by The Black Keys on all occasions.